U.S. Presidential Scholars in the Arts

 Becoming a U.S. Presidential Scholar In the Arts

 The first step to becoming a U.S. Presidential Scholar in the Arts is to apply to YoungArts’ national arts competition.
-Competition winners at the Finalist level who attend National YoungArts Week are considered for nomination by their respective discipline-specific panelists based on their artistic achievement and participation in the program.
+Award winners who attend National YoungArts Week are considered for nomination by their respective discipline-specific panelists based on their artistic achievement and participation in the program.
 Candidates must:

 - Meet the eligibility requirements and academic standards set by the White House Commission on Presidential Scholars.